Ruth Mason: Professional life

 In 1939, Mason was appointed to the Department of Scientific and Industrial Research (DSIR) as an assistant botanist.
 She joined her colleague, supervisor, and fellow botanist Lucy Moore, who had started at DSIR the previous year.
-Some of the first projects she worked on included establishing a seed herbarium and, contributing to the war effort for the Second World War, researching fibre quality in linen flax grown on different soil types.
+Some of the first projects she worked on included establishing a seed herbarium (together with Margaret J.A.
+Simpson) and, contributing to the war effort for the Second World War, researching fibre quality in linen flax grown on different soil types.
 Other early research projects focused on investigating the seeds and other plant material in the gizzards of several herbivores that were introduced to New Zealand, such as birds, possums and deer, as well as the extinct New Zealand endemic moa, to determine their food preferences.
+Mason was one of the botanists on the 1949 New Zealand American Fiordland Expedition, and was the only woman participant of the 49 official members of the expedition.

 Mason is best known for her research on the taxonomy and ecology of aquatic plants, which included genera from a range of plant families, such as Typha (bulrush or raupō), Callitriche (starwort), and Ruppia (horse's mane).
 In 1949, Mason was the first to record Wolffia (duckweed) in New Zealand, which is an aquatic plant and one of the smallest flowering plants in the world.
 Her most long-standing research interest was in the freshwater algae commonly known as stoneworts.
 Her research and collections have made major contributions to our understanding of the taxonomy, ecology and distribution of aquatic plants in New Zealand and throughout the world.

 Ruth Mason worked at DSIR for 35 years until her retirement in 1974.
 Over the course of her career, she initiated and developed the study of plant anatomy at DSIR.
 Due to her extensive fieldwork, Mason pioneered new techniques for plant preservation in the field, and collected over 13,000 specimens, many of which are housed at the Allan Herbarium at Manaaki Whenua - Landcare Research, Lincoln.
 Mason's specimens were important to those working on aquatic plants in New Zealand and internationally, including her colleagues working on the series of volumes of the Flora of New Zealand.

 Mason was also a founding member of the Canterbury Botanical Society, the New Zealand Limnological Society and the New Zealand Ecological Society.